t-eckert/luka/log/Luka00.md

-# Luka 00 - Design and Intent
+# Luka 00 - Intent and Getting It Out There

 Date: 7 September 2019